Phenomkay/Instagram-Recommendation-System/README.md

 ## Data Description

-The dataset used in this project is sourced from [Aman Kharwal's GitHub repository](https://raw.githubusercontent.com/amankharwal/Website-data/master/Instagram%20data.csv).
+The dataset used in this project was sourced from [Aman Kharwal's GitHub repository](https://raw.githubusercontent.com/amankharwal/Website-data/master/Instagram%20data.csv).
 It contains various metrics related to Instagram posts, including:

 - **Date**: The date the post was made.
 - **Impressions**: Total number of impressions the post received.